evmar/retrowin32/doc/build_setup.md

 To install it, follow their instructions.
 Then run it like:

 ```
+$ cd  # to unpack into ~
 $ xwin --accept-license --arch x86 splat
 # also pass --disable-symlinks if on a case insensitive filesystem, like Mac
 ```

-This will unpack the files into `~/.xwin-cache/splat`.
+This will unpack the files into `~/.xwin-cache/splat`, which is where the build scripts assume it can be found.
+See the `$XWIN` environment variable in the source tree otherwise.